k2he/spring-boot-microservices/README.md

 </pre>

 ## Deployment
-Each service contains a Dockerfile, and a docker image are on docker hub:
+Each service contains a Dockerfile, and docker images are on docker hub:

 https://cloud.docker.com/repository/list